dortania/OpenCore-Post-Install/gpu-patching/legacy-intel/README.md

 ## Prerequisites

-Unfortunately GMA support is a bit more complicated with PCs, and because of this we need to force a 32-Bit kernelspace as the 64-Bit GMA drivers are known for weird GPU corruption and sleep issues.
+Unfortunately, GMA support is a bit more complicated with PCs, and because of this we need to force a 32-Bit kernelspace as the 64-Bit GMA drivers are known for weird GPU corruption and sleep issues.
 To do this:

 * Ensure all your kexts are either 32-Bit or FAT
   * Run `lipo -archs` on the kext's binary to verify